JohnatanSantana/rabbitmq/readme.md

 ## Just having fan with rabbitmq
-How to publish and consume data.
+How to publish and consume data into rabbitmq.